 There are many different reasons that dysesthesia alone can cause severe chronic anxiety.
 The most likely include:

 Many of the disorders themselves that may cause dysesthesia can also have anxiety as a symptom.
-Most disorders that affect the nerves can also have an effect on brain stress, and anything that affects brain stress may lead to anxiety.
+Most disorders that affect the nerves can also create brain stress, and anything that affects brain stress may lead to anxiety.

 Understanding Your Dysesthesia